dhrubo55/personal-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 ---
-title: A Standard	& Complete CI/CD Pipeline for Most Python Projects
+title: "A Standard\t& Complete CI/CD Pipeline for Most Python Projects"
-date: "2021-01-21"
+date: 2021-01-21
 category: Programming
 slug: a-standard-ci-cd-pipeline-for-python-projects
 summary: The most complete (yet standard) CI/CD pipeline you'll ever find for most of your Python projects.
 Now spend more time on maintaining your project rather than fixing CI/CD issues.
 description: The most complete (yet standard) CI/CD pipeline you'll ever find for most of your Python projects.
 Now spend more time on maintaining your project rather than fixing CI/CD issues.
 cover:
-    image: "covers/pipeline.png"
+  image: covers/pipeline.png
-    alt: "GitHub services coupled with Poetry is a life saver"
+  alt: GitHub services coupled with Poetry is a life saver
-    caption: "Use GitHub Actions + Poetry & Chill!"
+  caption: Use GitHub Actions + Poetry & Chill!
   relative: true
 showtoc: true
+draft: true

 ---
 Have you ever spent ages tinkering with CI/CD tools rather than work on writing code for your Python project?

 I sure did!
 There were times [Poetry][Poetry Landing Page] couldn't install dependencies due to virtual environments.
 Or other times, the dependencies wouldn't just cache for some reasons.
 On top of that, CI/CD tools are difficult to debug dude to obscure error messages.